 Texas Employees and Pregnancy

-As it turns out, some employees will expand their families during their employment with your company.
-So employers ‘otta know how to handle a pregnant employee.
-As always, the issues are easy to muddle but this is an area that reasonableness, similar treatment between employees, and some practical sense can lead to some very appropriate decisions.
+As it turns out, some employees will expand their families while working with your company.
+So employers have to know how to handle a pregnant employee.
+As always, the issues are easy to muddle, but this area is where reasonableness, similar treatment between employees, and some practical sense can lead to some very appropriate decisions.

-The EEO recently came out with clearer, and some say stricter, rules regarding employees who are pregnant and employed.
-As always, the matrix of applying rules is complicated by different laws applying to differently sized companies and different types of work.
-Further, people’s experience with pregnancy is very different and some employees may have much more of a pregnancy-related temporary disability than others.
+The EEO recently came out with clearer, and some say stricter, rules regarding pregnant and employed employees.
+But, as always, the matrix of applying rules is complicated by different laws applying to different-sized companies and various types of work.
+Further, people’s experience with pregnancy is very different, and some employees may have much more of a pregnancy-related temporary disability than others.
 State laws and company culture also guide the way pregnant employees are regarded.
-Some states, like Texas, even reward employers who are doing a particularly good job enabling nursing mothers while others, like Colorado, have very specific requirements about how to treat a pregnant employee.
+Some states, like Texas, even reward employers who are excellently enabling nursing mothers, while others, like Colorado, have particular requirements about how to treat a pregnant employee.

 The EEO goes on to clarify what they believe is a condition of pregnancy, like preeclampsia.
 Lactation is also considered a condition of pregnancy and outlines that employers must allow employees to lactate in a private area that is not a restroom on a reasonable schedule.
-Just to be clear, this can mean that some women may need a place to lactate every hour while others may only need one session per day.
-Employers need to consult the Fair Labor Standards Act (FLSA) to determine if they must pay employees for their time while lactating.
-Aside from exempt and non-exempt payment issues covered by the FLSA, employers should consider that many women with deskwork are able to work, and receive pay, while they are lactating.
+Just to ToTor, this can mean that some women may needlelace to lactate every hour while others may only have one session per day.
+Employers must consider Fair Labor Standards Act (FLSA) to determine if they must pay employees for their time while lactating.
+Aside from exempt and non-exempt payment issues covered by the FLSA, employers should consider that many women with deskwork can work and receive payments while lactating.

-Many Texas employers have followed this guidance for years but, at the very least, the new EEO guidance should serve as a trigger to reanalyze workplace policies regarding pregnant employees.
-The EEO and medical authorities all have an increased focus on healthy pregnancy and lactation habits that are likely to continue.
-It will behoove all employers to create a culture that adheres to the laws, guidance, and best practices regarding its new mothers.
+Many Texas employers have followed this guide for years, but, at the very least, the new EEO guidance should be a trigger to reanalyze workplace policies regarding pregnant employees.
+In addition, the EEO and medical authorities focus more on healthy pregnancy and lactation habits that are likely to continue.
+Therefore, it will behoove all employers to create a culture that adheres to the laws, guidance, and best practices regarding its new mothers.